Antibiotic: Penicillin and other natural antibiotics

-Ernst Chain, Howard Florey and Edward Abraham succeeded in purifying the first penicillin, penicillin G, in 1942, but it did not become widely available outside the Allied military before 1945.
+Ernst Chain, Howard Florey, and Edward Abraham succeeded in purifying the first penicillin, penicillin G, in 1942, but it did not become widely available outside the Allied military before 1945.
 Later, Norman Heatley developed the back extraction technique for efficiently purifying penicillin in bulk.
 The chemical structure of penicillin was first proposed by Abraham in 1942 and then later confirmed by Dorothy Crowfoot Hodgkin in 1945.
 Purified penicillin displayed potent antibacterial activity against a wide range of bacteria and had low toxicity in humans.
 Furthermore, its activity was not inhibited by biological constituents such as pus, unlike the synthetic sulfonamides. (see below) The development of penicillin led to renewed interest in the search for antibiotic compounds with similar efficacy and safety.
 For their successful development of penicillin, which Fleming had accidentally discovered but could not develop himself, as a therapeutic drug, Chain and Florey shared the 1945 Nobel Prize in Medicine with Fleming.

 Florey credited René Dubos with pioneering the approach of deliberately and systematically searching for antibacterial compounds, which had led to the discovery of gramicidin and had revived Florey's research in penicillin.
 In 1939, coinciding with the start of World War II, Dubos had reported the discovery of the first naturally derived antibiotic, tyrothricin, a compound of 20% gramicidin and 80% tyrocidine, from Bacillus brevis.
 It was one of the first commercially manufactured antibiotics and was very effective in treating wounds and ulcers during World War II.
 Gramicidin, however, could not be used systemically because of toxicity.
 Tyrocidine also proved too toxic for systemic usage.
 Research results obtained during that period were not shared between the Axis and the Allied powers during World War II and limited access during the Cold War.

 Late 20th century

 During the mid-20th century, the number of new antibiotic substances introduced for medical use increased significantly.
 From 1935 to 1968, 12 new classes were launched.
-However, after this, the number of new classes dropped markedly, with only two new classes introduced between 1969 and 2003.
+However, the number of new classes dropped markedly, with only two new classes introduced between 1969 and 2003.